-Like a fixed term deposit account, structured deposits are deposits, which means that your capital is protected.
-In the event that the deposit-taker is unable to meet its obligations, structured deposits qualify for the Financial Services Compensation Scheme protection of up to £85,000 per person, in the same way as your bank or building society account does.
+Like a fixed term deposit account, structured deposits are deposits, which means that your capital is protected (subject to your eligibility under the Financial Services Compensation Scheme).
+In the event that the deposit-taker is unable to meet its obligations, structured deposits qualify for the Financial Services Compensation Scheme protection of up to £85,000 per person (depending on your eligibility) in the same way as your bank or building society account does.

 However, as mentioned above, when you invest in a structured deposit, there is a risk that you may receive no interest at all.
 If that happens, you would have foregone the guaranteed rate of interest that a fixed term deposit account would have paid you.

 Each product will have its own specific rules but in general these accounts will accept:

 The FTSE 100 Index is a widely used benchmark for the UK stock market.
 The Index measures the performance of the shares of the 100 largest companies listed on the London Stock Exchange.
 The FTSE 100 is an international index which includes HSBC, Vodafone, Royal Dutch Shell and GlaxoSmithKline.

 This is a common misconception.
 Structured deposits are the same as fixed term deposit accounts, in that there is a legal obligation for the deposit-taking bank to pay you the interest rate that you signed up to dependant upon the performance of the relevant equity index.
 The deposit-taking bank will usually purchase derivatives themselves, in order to generate the interest that they owe you, but they don’t have to.

 If the deposit-taking bank does purchase derivatives to generate the interest that they owe you, the derivatives belong to the deposit-taking bank, not to you as an investor.